pegasystems/tracer-client/README.md

 ```
 ## Angular-Pega

-After pulling the project, run the following command into Angular project directory
+After pulling the project, run the following command in the Angular project directory in the terminal.
 ```
 //Generates the artifacts containing the Angular project's source code, the --prod tag only generates the three necessary files to be used in Pega ng build --prod
 ```
 The three files will be generated in the dist subfolder of the Angular project.
-There will be three files titled "main", "polyfill"
+They will be titled "main", "polyfill"
 "runtime", use the ECMAScript 5 version of the files instead of the 2015 version of the files.
 There will be an additional css file generated with the three relevant generated files.

-Login into Dev Studio lu-84 system and add the NG-Tracer branch.
+Login into Dev Studio lu-84 system and add the "Ngtracer" branch.

-In the "Text File" section of the NG-Tracer branch, there are 4 files titled with the prefix "webwb pztracer-ng".
-Copy and paste the contents of the ECMAScript 5 version of files generated into their correct text file in the branch.
+In the "Text File" tab of the NG-Tracer branch, there are 4 files titled with the prefix "webwb pztracer-ng".
+Copy and paste the contents of the ECMAScript 5 version of the files generated into their respective text files.

   To save the changes to the content of a text file, click the the blue "Check out" button in the top right corner and to save the
   changes made, clicke the blue "Save" button that has replaced the "Check out" button.
 Then click the gray "Check in" button